womendotcodebe/guest-blogs/POST-FORMAT.md

 #### Images and image layout options

 To add images, you need to use a piece of custom shortcode that we have created to optimize all images for web.
+Make sure your images have a width of 1000px, anything smaller than might give a very poor result.

+If you want to reduce / compress your image's filesize you can use something like [TinyPNG](https://tinypng.com/) (free)

 Example of the image shortcode: